Mayen007/reviwa/ROADMAP.md

 ## 📋 **Overview**

-Reviwa is a civic tech platform transforming urban waste management through democratic participation.
-This roadmap outlines the development journey from planning to a scalable community engagement platform.
+Reviwa is a smart waste management platform transforming urban environmental sustainability through community engagement.
+This roadmap outlines the development journey from planning to a scalable environmental impact platform.

 ---